arrowtype/type-x/README.md

 ### Font Overrides

 Type-X can have one or more font overrides at a given time, and these overrides are applied to all web pages you visit with Type-X activated.
+(Some websites block the injected CSS used to apply the fonts, but most allow it!
+If the extension isn’t working on a particular website, this is probably the reason.)

 To add a new override, click the `+ Add font` button.

 To customize an override, click the `›` icon to expand it.

 To remove an override, expand it and click `Delete`.

 Note: deleting an override does not delete the font file from the Type-X menu, even if you have loaded the font file directly into the extension.
 It will still be available as an option, unless you reset the entire extension.

 #### Font menu